 For guidance on proportional response using the continuum of risk see Risk assessment and response.

 Effective governance structures are important elements in supporting delivery of high-quality service to missing persons, their families and those who may be responsible for their care.

 Police forces should have nominated (suitably senior and easily identifiable) strategic and tactical leads for missing person investigation work with clearly stated roles, responsibilities and lines of accountability.
 Professional experience suggests that where this occurs, the force will be more effective in dealing with the challenges posed by missing people and in encouraging innovative solutions.

 Missing persons coordinators fulfil important responsibilities and can assist the force in understanding the challenges associated with this work.

 Appropriate performance assessment to support safeguarding work for missing people should be in place within each police force.
 Performance data should be used to build understanding of the nature of problems and drive improvements in services.

 Police forces should, where possible, have integrated recording and intelligence systems that support those involved with the risk assessment in missing persons cases to make informed decisions.
 (The integration of such systems will also reduce double-keying by staff and prevent officers having to repeat unnecessary questioning.)

 It is common for the strategic lead for missing persons to have a senior role in leading the force response to dealing with vulnerable people.
-Senior leaders are responsible for building and developing partnerships through Local Safeguarding Children Boards and Local Safeguarding Adult Boards, together with other statutory and non-statutory partners.
+Senior leaders are responsible for building and developing partnerships through MASA and Local Safeguarding Adult Boards, together with other statutory and non-statutory partners.